The Port of Los Angeles: Sustainable Progress for the Future of the City

 NOx emissions) has a broader area, indicating a wider range

 of values whereas the red box (representing percent change in DPM emissions) has a much smaller area, indicating a much narrower

 Open the diagram in ChartLab and use the drop-down menu at the top of the screen to see the changing total values of each metric relative to one another throughout the entire observed period.

 Based on the above diagram, the relative levels of each measured pollutant are shown alongside one another.
 Throughout the

-NOx pollution was emitted significantly more than the other two metrics combined.
+NOx pollution is emitted significantly more than the other two metrics combined.
 Nitrogen oxides most

 heavily contribute to the reddish-brown smog layer that hangs over Los Angeles and other polluted metropolitan areas.

 The visualization above shows the combined total tons per year emitted by the Port of Los Angeles, further classified by type of pollution within each column.
-2012 emission levels are about one third of what they were in 2005, demonstrating the Port's earnest commitment to reducing harmful greenhouse gas production.
+2012 emission levels are about one third of what they were in 2005, demonstrating an earnest commitment to reducing harmful greenhouse gas production.